When to plant Celery in Bent County, CO

 Bent County, Colorado is in USDA Hardiness Zone 6a.
 The average last spring frost is April 29 and first fall frost is October 9.

-Bent County County sits in USDA Zone 6a.
+Bent County sits in USDA Zone 6a.
 Celery grows reliably in zones 2a through 10b, so it's a good fit here.

-Can Celery grow in Bent County County's climate?
+Can Celery grow in Bent County's climate?

 Your Bent County Garden Planner — Free